Zain-2-84/game-Fusion-mid-BQ/README.md

 We chose a dark theme because black has a unique receding quality, causing brighter colors to stand out and instantly grab the viewer's attention.

+On the Home page, we added a carousel to display four advertised games, and a marquee to advertise a few offers like flexible payment options, a 1 - 2 years warranty, and a 30-day money-back guarantee.
+Then we added a collage image with a clip-path with some description one for games and products to showcase what our website has in store.
+And finally, added a footer to display our copyright and team.

-In the Games page, we divided our games into two categories, namely free-to-play and paid ones, with four games in each.
-Each game has its own description, OS, Processor, Memory, Hard disk space, price, and we also added Select element to allow users to select a product multiple times at once and the option to either Add to cart or Purchase directly (excluding free-to-play ones).
+On the Games page, our games are divided into two categories: free-to-play and paid.
+Each category contains four games, and each game is accompanied by a description, compatible operating system, processor, required memory, hard disk space, and price.
+We have also included a Select element that allows users to add multiple products to their cart and the option to Add to Cart or Purchase directly for paid games (excluding free-to-play ones).

-In the Accessories page, we divided into four categories namely, Keyboards, mice, mouse pads, and headphones.
-We also mentioned eight brands to let our audience know what to expect.
-Afterwards, each product category has four items, which belong to two brands each.
-We also added Add to cart and Purchase option in here as well.
+On the Accessories page, we have divided products into four categories: Keyboards, Mice, Mouse pads, and Headphones.
+We have listed eight brands to give our audience an idea of what to expect.
+Each product category contains four items, with two items from each of the four featured brands.
+The Add to Cart and Purchase options are available for each product.

-In the Login page, we chose a dark gaming background to make gamers both begineers and advanced feel more relatable.
-Then we added a simple login with user email, password, "I accept all the terms and conditions." checkbox, and Login button.
+On the Login page, we have chosen a dark gaming background to create a relatable atmosphere for gamers of all levels.
+We have included a simple login interface with fields for the user's email, password, a checkbox for accepting terms and conditions, and the Login button.